 Adding an Adult

 Head over to the Amazon Household Manage Your Household page.
 Look for the “Add an Adult” button and click it.

-NOTE: if you used the old Amazon Prime sharing (the shipping-only option the preceded Amazon Household) your spouse might already be the other adult in your Amazon Household and you will be unable to add them.
-Instead of click “Add an Adult” click the link “Manage your Amazon Household” beneath the “Add an Adult” button.
+Note: If you used the old Amazon Prime sharing (the shipping-only option the preceded Amazon Household) your spouse might already be the other adult in your Amazon Household and you will be unable to add them.
+Instead of click “Add an Adult” click the link “Manage your Amazon Household.”
 This will jump you right into the management panel that the rest of us won’t see for a few steps in this tutorial.

-After selecting “Add an Adult”, you’ll be prompted to either 1) have them log in with their credentials or 2) have them create a new Amazon account, as seen below.
+After selecting “Add an Adult”, you’ll be prompted to enter their name and email address, as seen below.

 On the next page you’ll be prompted to toggle certain sharing categories on or off.
 We’re not really clear in what kind of situation someone would be comfortable sharing their credit card data with someone but not their purchases but, hey, that’s your business.
 If you don’t want your husband to see that you’ve purchased an audiobook entitled “38 Simple Ways to Dispose of Your Husband’s Corpse” then now would be the time to turn “Audiobooks” sharing off, we suppose.

 In the next step you’ll be prompted to actually send an invitation to the person.
 Enter their name and email address again, then hit “Send Invite.”